 In the children’s worlds, superheroes are fallible and the supervillains apologize when they cross the line from naughty to evil.
 Sometimes, supervillains don the nice cape and the superheroes become mean.

 Life is the same too and nothing is absolute.
-The good are not all good and the bad are not all bad but a wonderful and unique blend of the two.
+The good is not all good and the bad are not all bad but a wonderful and unique blend of the two.
 It’s easy to see the beauty in black or in white and so we love to demarcate them when dealing with people but to be able to appreciate the beauty of the color gray is something that we need to learn from watching our children play.

 5. Don’t be afraid to ask for help